The Book of 1 John

 8. Then again, I write a new commandment to you which is true in Him and in you, because the darkness passes away and the true light already shines.

-9. The man who claims to be in the light and yet hates his brother is in the darkness until now.
+9. The man claiming to be in the light and yet hating his brother is in the darkness until now.

-11. But the man who hates his brother is in darkness, and walks in the darkness, and doesn’t *know where he is going because the darkness blinded his eyes.
+11. But the man hating his brother is in the darkness, and walks in the darkness, and doesn’t *know where he is going because the darkness blinded his eyes.

 12. Little children, I write to you because your sins have been forgiven through His name.